HEA - Boysenberries

 Cost of tariffs

-Although the EU is the largest market, tariffs on all boysenberry products to the EU are high and account for almost all tariffs paid on boysenberry exports.
-These tariffs will be eliminated when the New Zealand-EU FTA enters into force, expected in 2024.
-Under the CPTPP, the 4.9% tariff into Japan on boysenberry concentrate will phase out to zero by 2023, while the tariff on IQF was eliminated when the agreement entered into force on 30 December 2018.
+Although the EU is the largest market, tariffs on boysenberry products to the EU were high and account for almost all tariffs paid on boysenberry exports.
+These tariffs were eliminated when the New Zealand-EU FTA came into effect on 1 May 2024.
+The estimated cost of tariffs of $245,838 for prepared/preserved boysenberries was calculated for the period from 1 July 2023 to 30 April 2024.
+There was an immediate saving of $444,167 for exports in the months of May and June for the current reporting period when 66% of volume to the EU was exported.
+For more information on EU tariffs, refer to Chapter 7.6.
+Under the CPTPP, the tariff into Japan on boysenberry concentrate phased out to zero in 2023, while the tariff on IQF was eliminated when the agreement entered into force in 2018.
+Kuwait and Fiji impose a 5% tariff on boysenberry products.

-The $0.38 million estimated cost of tariffs in 2022 equates to an average $19,800 across each of the 19 commercial boysenberry growers.
-This average is significantly lower than in 2020 when the average was $29,135/grower and is largely due to reduced exports to the EU.
-The continuation of exports to the EU will see tariffs on all boysenberry products be eliminated within the next two years.
+The $0.25 million estimated cost of tariffs in 2024 equates to an average $12,956 across each of the 19 commercial boysenberry growers.
+This average value, which is largely dependent on the volume of exports to the EU, is significantly lower than in 2022 and 2020 when the average tariff was $19,800/grower and $29,135/grower, respectively.
+The elimination of tariffs to the EU will remove this barrier to trade.

 Tariff Item